Other scenarios

 Here are the features of Vovk.ts that make it suitable for AI-generated backends:

-• Almost zero boilerplate, just a config file.
+- Almost zero boilerplate, just a config file.

-• Probably the most minimalistic syntax for defining API routes for a backend framework with OAS support.
+- The most minimalistic syntax for defining API routes for a backend framework with OAS support.

-• Requires a single Next.js project, so AI wouldn’t struggle with a monorepo.
+- Requires a single Next.js project, so AI wouldn’t struggle with a monorepo.

-• Clear type inference for input/output models.
+- Clear type inference for input/output models without extra imports.

 Bonus points available out of the box:

-• Multitenancy support with Next.js Middleware.
+- Multitenancy support with Next.js Middleware.

-• OpenAPI documentation with code samples.
+- OpenAPI documentation with code samples.

-• Function Calling framework that turns the controllers (for server-side tools) and RPC modules (for client-side tools) into powerful agents and MCP servers.
+- Function calling framework that turns the controllers (for server-side tools) and RPC modules (for client-side tools) into powerful agents and MCP servers.

 Using Next.js + Vovk.ts as a standalone RESTful API server

-Next.js is known as a React framework, offering UI/UX related features such as server-side rendering, static site generation, partial pre-rendering, etc. Due to specifics and limitations of route.ts files it can’t be called a full-featured backend framework, providing extended but limited alternative to simple back-end libraries such as Express , Fastify , or Koa .
+Next.js is known as a React framework, offering UI/UX related features such as server-side rendering, static site generation, partial pre-rendering, etc. Due to specifics and limitations of route.ts

 However, as NestJS is built in top of Express, Vovk.ts is built on top of Next.js API routes, turning it into a full-featured backend framework with Controller-Service-Repository architecture, OpenAPI documentation, but also code generation, RPC support, and more.

 This allows to use Next.js + Vovk.ts as a standalone RESTful API server, without utilizing React-related features.
-Just set rootEntry to '' in the config file (by default it’s set to 'api') and create your API routes in the root of ./src/app folder.
+Just set rootEntry

 Let’s say you have an Angular, Vue.js or other front-end project that requires a RESTful API server.
-You can use a monorepo with two projects, one for the front-end powered by Vite and another for the back-end, where the back-end is a Next.js + Vovk.ts project that can emit RPC modules directly to the front-end project (setting outDir config option to ../front-end/node_modules/.vovk-client for composed client or ../front-end/src/client for segmented client).
+You can use a monorepo with two projects, one for the front-end powered by Vite and another for the back-end powered by Next.js and Vovk.ts, that can emit RPC modules directly to the front-end project (setting outDir